Sylian1337/WoW335a-Reverse-Engineering-Journey/README.md

 # WoW335a-Reverse-Engineering-Journey
-Follow along my journey of reverse engineering the WoW 335a client.
+Welcome to my reverse engineering journey, here I will be posting about the progress I make.